-The Treasurer and the Clerk to the Board do not receive remuneration from the Valuation Joint Board.
-The duties of the posts are covered by the post holders' substantive posts in Shetland Islands Council and Orkney Islands Council.
-Details of their salaries are included in the remuneration report for Shetland Islands Council and Orkney Islands Council where appropriate.
+The Treasurer and the Clerk to the Board do not receive remuneration from the Board.
+The duties of the posts are covered by the post holders' substantive posts in Orkney Islands Council.
+Details of their salaries are included in the remuneration report for Orkney Islands Council.